ahawkins/hawkins.io/wip/joy_of_design/2014-01-28-pesistence_with_a_repository_and_queries.md

 ---
-title: "Persistence with a Repository and Query Patterns"
+title: "Persistence with Repository and Query Patterns"
 layout: post
 ---